lszd098/u2l/词库_Vocabulary.md

+This page is WIP.
+If you found any bug or confusing info, please inform us via any means.

+---

 Root Character is the basic idea which can be used as basic material to form more complex word.
 For example: Hand+Time= Wrist watch, Positive+Body= Health.
 Those Cooing form is tentative, we put it this way so that you get the rough idea.
 We are open to discussion, amendment & new suggestion.

 ---